Potatosynthesis/Babamorphosis/README.md

 Babasynthesis focused on the editor-exclusive words.
 Though PHANTOM and LOCKED were mostly untouched since they are relatively new words.
 This pack, as the sequel, will give more details on the mechanics that I have not explored in Babasynthesis.

-Babasynthesis is a Map-styled, and Babamorphosis is Meta-styled.
+Babasynthesis is Map-styled, and Babamorphosis is Meta-styled.
 The latter contains around half the amount of levels of the former, but the levels in this pack are in general much harder.
 Being Meta-styled, it is also highly linear, so I included 3 challenge levels for you to refresh your mind if you get stuck on the main route.

 Due to the pack's high difficulty, it is highly recommended that players complete at least the true ending of Baba Is You and the tutorial section of Babasynthesis before attempting this pack.